logdna/logdna-agent-v2/docs/META.md

 # Mangling Line Metadata

-You can use `LOGDNA_META_XXXXX` environment variables to override or ommit various metadata fields before they get sent to server.
+You can use `LOGDNA_META_XXXXX` environment variables to override or omit various metadata fields before they get sent to server.
 Empty value will cause a field to be omitted or removed.

 Notes: